Saturday, April 26, 2025

-A clip from a speech that Vice President Harris made in 2019 when she was a Senator running for president is making the rounds on X, the platform formerly known as Twitter.
+A clip from a speech that Vice President Harris made in 2019 when she was a Senator running for president was making the rounds on X, the platform formerly known as Twitter.
 Typically the tweet starts with something along the lines of: "Kamala: I will censor content on X that I don't like", followed by a clip where she doesn't say anything like that.
 In the clip she is actually saying:

 "We'll put the Department of Justice of the United States back in the business of justice.
 We will double the Civil Rights Division and direct law enforcement to counter this extremism.
 We will hold social media platforms accountable for the hate infiltrating their platforms because they have a responsibility to help fight against this threat to our democracy.
 And if you profit off of hate, if you act as a megaphone for misinformation or cyber warfare, if you don't police your platforms, we are going to hold you accountable as a community.”